greenarrow2019/Ansible-Network-Automation/Ansible/docs/Playbook.md

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Ansible/images/31.png)

-When I run the playbook getarp.yml, it will print out the name of the play, the name of the task, the output of the task, and the summary of the playbook.
+When I ran the playbook getarp.yml, it printed out the name of the play, the name of the task, the output of the task, and the summary of the playbook.

 ### apache.yml

-This playbook is run against all the hosts in vlan 30.
-This playbook is used to install Apache on CentOS.
+This playbook was run against all the hosts in vlan 30.
+This playbook was used to install Apache on CentOS.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Ansible/images/33.png)

-The targeted hosts are the hosts in vlan 30.
+The targeted hosts were the hosts in vlan 30.

 By default, Ansible will run in parallel against all the targeted hosts.
 However, there is a way to define how many hosts Ansible can run against at a time using the keyword **serial**.
-In this example, I'm telling Ansible to run against two machines at a time.
-By doing this, I can prevent lagging and save bandwidth for other tasks.
+In this example, I told Ansible to run against two machines at a time.
+By doing this, I could prevent lagging and save bandwidth for other tasks.

-Because installing a package is a task for root user, I need to run this play as root. **remote_user** defines the user used to log into the targeted machines via SSH.
+Because installing a package is a task for root user, I needed to run this play as root. **remote_user** defines the user used to log into the targeted machines via SSH.

-In this example, I'm using the **yum** module to install Apache on CentOS.
+In this example, I used the **yum** module to install Apache on CentOS.
 The **name: httpd** specifies the package.
 The **state: latest** means the latest version of Apache.

-To make sure the service is run on boot, I use the module **service**.
+To make sure the service is run on boot, I used the module **service**.
 The **enabled: true** makes sure Apache starts on boot.
 The **state: started** indicates the service will start after installing.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Ansible/images/36.png)